 DWSPF Project Priority List (PPL)

 The source protection project priority list reflects the final relative ranking of projects and activities reviewed for funding by Drinking Water Services and the DEQ Drinking Water Protection Program.
 Eligible projects remain on the funding list for two years.
 If after two years the project remains unfunded, it is removed from the list unless the water system submits an updated LOI.
-Each water system identified as "recommended for funding in 2013" will be contacted by the Infrastructure Finance Authority (IFA) about completing a grant application to receive grant monies.
-Each water system identified as "eligible for funding in 2013 and 2014" must wait until the water system above it on the list advises IFA that it no longer wants the grant or a full year passes and the eligible project in question is ranked high enough to be recommended for funding.
-"Low scoring projects not eligible for funding" will not be considered for funding in 2013 and must submit a new LOI to be considered for grant funding in 2014.
+Each water system identified as "recommended for funding in 2014" will be contacted by the Infrastructure Finance Authority (IFA) about completing a grant application to receive grant monies.
+Each water system identified as "considered for funding in 2015 or if 2014 funding becomes available" must wait until the water system above it on the list advises IFA that it no longer wants the grant or a full year passes and the eligible project in question is ranked high enough to be recommended for funding.
+"Projects below were not considered eligible for funding due to low score" will not be considered for funding in 2014 and must submit a new LOI to be considered for grant funding in 2015.

 Information about source protection project rating criteria: